launchscout/gce-2024-livestate/index.md

 <!-- footer: ![](full-color.png) -->
 # Who am I?
-- Long-time (old) Elixirist
+- Long-time Elixirist
 - Co-Founder of Launch Scout
-- Creator LiveState (and friends)
+- Creator of LiveState (and friends)
 - Apprenticeship enthusiast

 ---

-# What are we talking about?
-- Live State
-- Live Templates
-- Live Signals
+# LiveState
+## Letting you *use* Elixir when your app isn't served *by* Elixir

 ---

-## LiveState started with a question:
-### How could I use LiveView in a app not served (or rendered) by Elixir?

----

-# Why would you even want that?
+# Why would you need that?
 - Embedded apps
-  - Apps that live in your customers websites
+  - Apps that live in your customers websites (Wordpress, Wix, etc)
-- Static site generators
-- Existing JS framework
+- A *much* better DX than custom javascript, iframes, and APIs
 - **It's about expanding the reach of Elixir**

 ---

-# What do I *really* love about LiveView
+# But first: What do I *really* love about LiveView
 - The most important thing is not the template language
 - It's how simple it makes the front end

 ---

-## LiveView front end code only does two things
+# How does LiveView keep things simple?
+- State lives on the server
+- LiveView code:
   - Renders state
-- Sends events
+  - Computes new state from events

 ---